SumoLogic/sumologic-documentation/docs/search/intro-to-copilot.md

 Copilot is an AI-based assistant that helps you get answers quickly from your logs.
 It allows you to ask questions in plain English and provides search suggestions, all without your having to write a log query.

+## Access Copilot

-To start using Sumo Logic Copilot, click the Copilot tab at the top of the Sumo Logic main page:
+To start using Sumo Logic Copilot, click the Copilot tab at the top of the Sumo Logic main page.

 <img src={useBaseUrl('img/search/copilot/copilot-tab.png')} alt="Copilot tab" style={{border: '1px solid gray'}} width="250" />

 ## Copilot UI